 […] in 1992, my first novel was published.
 (FAT, p.
 132)

-This change of function and vocation, from translator to author, enables a shift in the terminology with which Amélie’s comportment can be understood.
-Amélie actually acted as a reader of Japanese culture.
-She is never actually seen to transfer, undisturbed, the meaning encoded in one symbolic system into another, be it lexical or cultural.
-Not because she cannot easily transfer text from one language to the other but because she assumes, from the very start, the role of interpreter, in the literary sense of the word, instead.
+This change of vocation, from translator to author, enables a shift in the terminology with which Amélie’s comportment can be understood.
+Amélie in fact was a reader of Japanese culture.
+She is never observed transferring, undisturbed, the meaning encoded in one symbolic system into another, be it lexical or cultural, not because she cannot easily transfer text from one language to the other but because she assumes, from the very start, the role of interpreter, in the literary sense of the word, instead.
 To interpret is to construct meaning, specifically in the light of individual belief, judgment or circumstance.
 Interpretation is the act of explaining the meaning of something.
-It is a function of presupposed assumptions that govern and shape understanding.
-Moreover, when it comes to interpretation, one must always raise the question to which interpretive community the interpreter belongs, since this community sets the interpreter’s initial predilections.
+It is a circumscribed by presuppositions that shape understanding.
+Moreover, when it comes to interpretation, one must always raise the question of which interpretive community the interpreter belongs to, since this community sets the interpreter’s initial predilections.
 For Stanley Fish (1995),

 Interpretive communities are made up of those who share interpretive strategies not for reading (in the conventional sense) but for writing texts, for constituting their properties and assigning their intentions.
-In other words, these strategies exist prior to the act of reading and therefore determine the shape of what is read rather than, as is usually assumed, the other way around [my emphasis]. (p.
+In other words, these strategies exist prior to the act of reading and therefore determine the shape of what is read rather than, as is usually assumed, the other way around [my italics]. (p.
 171)

-Interpretive communities consist of readers who have internalized structures of understanding and respond to the texts they read through them.
-In interpretation, the interpreter’s stance is given more prominence and importance.
+Interpretive communities consist of readers who have internalized certain structures of understanding and respond to the texts they read through those structures.
+In interpretation, the individual interpreter’s stance is more prominent and important.
 Interpretation always involves judgments, expectations, and conclusions on the part of the interpreter.
-Fish (1995) teaches us that reading is not a two-stage situation, first grasping things and judging them afterwards.
+Fish (1995) teaches us that reading is not a two-stage process where we first understand things and then judge them.
 Interpretation always shapes meaning.
 “The reader’s response is not to meaning, it is meaning” (p.
 3).
-Indeed, the narrator was never a translator, within and outside the diegesis.
-Within SET, and expanding the scope of the term interpretive communities from reading literature to reading cultural texts in general, Amélie is an interpreter of Japan, a member of a specific interpretive community that holds preconceived Western frames of mind.
+Indeed, the narrator was never a translator, both within and outside of the diegesis.
+Within SET, broadening the scope of the term interpretive communities from reading literature to reading cultural texts in general, Amélie is an interpreter of Japan, a member of a particular interpretive community that holds Western, preconceived frames of mind.

 Conclusion

-On the surface, SET’s main narrative satirizes the Japanese suspicion of strangers, while mocking their biased, superficial and rigid attitude.
-However, when we look deeper, we find that it is the narrator-protagonist’s Western thought habits that cause her to filter all her observations and experiences through a Western prism and to convey them to the reader not as they are, but as she interprets them.
-SET’s storytelling is either enmeshed in dogmas of Western discourse or overlaid with imagery reminiscent of a Western masterpiece, Lewis Carrol’s Alice’s Adventures in Wonderland.
+On the surface, SET’s main narrative satirizes the Japanese suspicion of strangers and mocks their biased, superficial and rigid attitude.
+However, when we look deeper, we find that it is the narrator-protagonist’s Western habits of thought that cause her to filter all her observations and experiences through a Western prism and to convey them to the reader not as they are, but as she interprets them.
+SET’s storytelling is both enmeshed with the dogmas of Western discourse and replete with imagery redolent of a Western masterpiece, Lewis Carroll’s Alice’s Adventures in Wonderland.
 In effect, Amélie’s adventures in Japan take on the form of a satire that is shown to be fragile, a “limited-liability” satire at most.
-Even though the narrator claims to have a profound understanding and appreciation of Japan, is fluent in the language and aspires to assimilate its culture, ultimately Japan seems to be a nonsense world.
-Due to Amélie’s constant search for Aristotelian logic, as a framework of reasoning representative of Western thought, which does not exist in the East, she finds absurdities everywhere.
-Nothomb’s novel insists that we recognize how dependent we are on our respective cultural discourses for our sense of self and our interpretations of culture and reality.
+Even though the narrator claims to have a profound understanding and appreciation of Japan, is fluent in the language and aspires to assimilate its culture, Japan ultimately seems to her to be a nonsensical world.
+Due to Amélie’s constant search for Aristotelian logic, as a framework of reasoning representative of Western thought which does not exist in the East, she finds absurdities everywhere.
+Nothomb’s novel insists that we recognize how dependent we are on our own cultural discourses for our sense of self and our interpretations of culture and reality.

 References